 Cultures of Everyday Life, Communications Technology, Transnational Media, Media and Communications Theory Digital Communications and Media, Writing for the Media.
 Postgraduate: Issues and Challenges in Contemporary Media

 Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The… read more

 RAHMAT, AHMAD FUAD, 2021.
 Treatment is geopolitical: On Lacan’s decolonial clinic.
 Psychoanalysis, Culture and Society.
 26(4), 535-547

-Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing mental health.
-He draws primarily from Lacanian and Marxist theories to critically analyse subjectivity, 'the mind,' and 'psychological well-being' as historically and materially specific categories rather than abstract universals.
+Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing psychological discourse.
+He draws primarily from Lacanian and Marxist theories to critically analyse subjectivity, 'the mind,' and the psyche as historically and materially specific categories rather than abstract universals.
 2) Science communication in the post-colonial context with chronic pain in Malay traditional healing as case study.